HarshR082/Self-Healing-AI-Document-Assistant-with-Trust-Safety-Layer/README.md

-# 🚀 Self-Healing RAG Document Intelligence System
+# 🚀 Self-Healing AI Document Assistant with Trust & Safety Layer

 Welcome to the **Self-Healing RAG Document Intelligence System** — an enterprise-grade AI assistant that transforms documents into **reliable, explainable insights**.